 5 Some of the literature assumes perfect foresight and, thus, uses future volatility.
 However, this assumption could be too strong to hold in reality.

-6 The literature uses the ratio of market to book asset value as a proxy for firm value.
-In this paper, we use market to book equity value as our dependent variable, because we focus on the impact of earnings volatility on share price performance, rather than on firm value.
+6 The literature uses the market-to-book asset value ratio as a proxy for firm value.
+In this paper, we use market-to-book equity value as our dependent variable, because we focus on the impact of earnings volatility on share price performance, rather than on firm value.

 7 For the benchmark portfolios, we only include term loans and revolvers that have bank-provided coupon rates and probability of default values generated by Moody’s RiskCalc™ (using firms’ financial statement information).